 The Islamic State (IS) revealed its launch of “Al-Bayan Channel,” a television channel across which it broadcasts programming for people in its held-territories, in a video focusing on two foreign fighters and their children and upbringing in Syria’s ar-Raqqah governorate.

-The Islamic State (IS) claimed killing over 60 and wounding 70 in a car bomb attack in southern Baghdad.
+Baghdad Province of the Islamic State (IS) claimed killing 23 Shi’ites and wounding 34 others in a car bombing in the capital’s ‘Amil neighborhood.

-The Islamic State’s (IS) ‘Amaq News Agency reported the assassination of a Filipino soldier in Iligan City yesterday.
+The Islamic State’s (IS) ‘Amaq News Agency reported a suicide bombing in Dhaka, the capital of Bangladesh, targeting a Special Forces camp.